Skip to main content

 Performance Optimization

 GameMode is a daemon/lib combo for Linux that allows games to request a set of optimizations be temporarily applied to the host OS and a game process.
+GameMode was designed primarily as a stop-gap solution to problems with the Intel and AMD CPU powersave or on-demand governors but is now host to a range of optimization features and configurations.

-Currently, GameMode includes support for optimizations including:
+GameMode includes support for optimizations, including:

 • CPU governor